What we do

 Can we phenotype with higher precision?

 Our end-goal is to help understand all of biology.
-This can only be achieved by perturbing the system (i.e. knocking out genes), to see what happens.
+This can only be achieved by perturbing the system (i.e. knocking out genes) and see what happens.
 Classical screening for genes that regulate a biological process typically involves multiwell plates, but this is extremely expensive.
 The modern approach is to instead perform pooled CRISPR screens, which we were among the first to do, in the context of CD4 T cell differentiation; more recently also for the essentiality of genes in Malaria, together with Ellen Bushell.
 However, how to we guarantee that we get high quality scores for the phenotypes?
 We have developed an improved approach using molecular inversion probes (MIPs; also called padlocks).
 These overcome issues with PCR, such as GC%-bias, and enable precise counting of the originating DNA molecules.
 Statistics for NGS commonly rely on the negative binomial assumption, but we show that it breaks down when you work with a small number of molecules, leading to inflated statistics or simply bizarre conclusions.
 Complicating the molecular biology a bit thus seems motivated to maximize the value of pooled screens.

 We have a particular interest in the immune system, especially to improve treatment of cancer.
 Using single-cell technology, with new readouts, we have especially found a new JUNB+ state of CD4 T cells.
 This state seems better delineated from an epigenetic standpoint rather than using transcriptomics.
 It seems intertwined with memoryness, as well as circadian rhythm and cell cycle, which somehow might explain why it is hard to separate.
 We however also find it in several previous single-cell atlases, and it is especially prevalent in exhausted CAR T cells.
 A better understanding of this state, which does not conform to the dogma of CD4 T cell subtypes, might thus be key to understanding several properties of T cells, including how to better make them fight cancer.